Legalisation by the Consular Service Centre (CDC)

 The Consular Service Centre (CDC) legalises documents from the Netherlands, Aruba, Curaçao and St Maarten.
 You can have this done at the front desk while you wait.
 You can also send documents by post.

 COVID-19/Coronavirus: the services of the CDC are unchanged.
-Documents can be handed in during business hours at the legalisation desk.
-To reduce risk of infection you are asked to only pay by card.
+Documents can be handed in during opening hours at the legalisation desk.
+To reduce risk of infection, we want to limit the number of visitors.
+That is why we ask you to come alone.
 Documents can only be handed in without plastic wallets.
+You can also send your documents by post.
+Please read how this works under "Legalisation by post".

 Legalising Dutch documents